-2.6 While fraud is often seen as a complex financial crime, in its simplest form, fraud is lying.
+2.3 While fraud is often seen as a complex financial crime, in its simplest form, fraud is lying.
 Some people will lie, or withhold information, or generally abuse their position to try to trick someone else into believing something that isn't true.
+Appendix A includes a summary of the Fraud Act 2006.